v 3.7.web 2025

 Chessmen to commemorate the 1980 Summer Olympics in Moscow.
 Mixed material pieces, made of plastic with metal accents, with uniform wide bases and slender narrow necks.

 Ukrainian chess collector Mykhailo Kovalenko related to Chuck Grau that these were manufactured in Belarus (gold accents only) and Ukraine (gold or silver accents).
-A Ukrainian variant has doubled bases on the king and queen.
+A Ukrainian variant has doubled bases on the King and Queen.

 1980s?